 This will also help you determine the maximum amount that you can purchase the property for by simply plugging in a different purchase price and seeing how it changes your estimated net profit.

-After Repair Value
+Determine The After Repair Value (ARV)

 Enter in the after repair value, which is the market value of the property after necessary repairs have been made.
-When you get to this step, you should have already pulled comparables and done your due diligence to determine this number.
+When you get to this step, you should have already pulled comps and done your due diligence to determine this number.

 Realeflow - Anyone who uses Realeflow has access to an integrated tool that allows you to pull comparables and generate custom reports.